 In the event of a no-deal, the government suggests the UK would fall back onto World Trade Organisation (WTO) rules.
 This effectively means every other nation must be treated equally – there can be no favoured countries – and would likely lead to British businesses facing tariffs to trade goods and services overseas.

 Brexit looms large over our lives in this country, and is undoubtedly viewed as a major development in other countries.
 However, the reality is that it is one of many global events occupying markets.

 For investors, Brexit also highlights the value of building a diversified portfolio of assets from around the world.
 By having exposure to a number of different global markets, you can take advantage of positive performance in other regions to boost your overall returns.
-In contrast, having investments in only tied to the UK means your holdings will more closely mirror its ups and downs.
+In contrast, having investments in markets only tied to the UK means your holdings will more closely mirror its ups and downs.

 There are different approaches investors could take to achieve a globally diversified approach.
 You could invest into a wider range of funds, including non-UK.
 Depending on your attitude to risk, you could also consider global funds who are actively managed.
 This involves a fund manager proactively placing your capital into a range of asset classes and regions.
 Using their experience and expertise, the fund manager will make portfolio changes on a regular basis.

 Are your investments heading in the right direction?

 The UK’s future might be uncertain, so if you’ve not reviewed your portfolio for some time, now might be the ideal time to see if it’s still on track to achieve your goals.

 Matthew Leach, Skipton’s Director of Financial Advice, explains: “If you’re not sure if your savings and investments are in the right place, you might not be on track to achieve your financial objectives.
 Equally, if your own circumstances have changed and you have different priorities, your savings and investments might no longer be as suited to your needs.